 If you do keep your child at home, please contact us as soon as possible on the first day of absence and every day thereafter until your child is well enough to return to school, either by sending us an email to email@example.com telephoning into school on 01384 872382 and speaking to a member of the office team or leaving a message before 9.00am.

-Let us know that they won't be in and give them the reason.
-If your child is well enough to go to school but has an infection that could be passed on, such as a cold sore or head lice, let their teacher know.
+Let us know that your child won't be in school and give us the reason.
+If your child is well enough to go to school but has an infection that could be passed on, such as a cold sore or head lice, please let their teacher know.